812Fra/fuNiches/README.md

 quantifying and comparing ecological niches between fungi, particularly ectomycorrhizal (ECM) fungi.
-Developed to support in-depth ecological analyses, fuNiches integrates functionality from fundamental R packages such as hypervolume, vegan, Boruta, and the entire tidyverse suite, offering a comprehensive workflow from data preparation to detailed report generation.
+Developed to support in-depth ecological analyses, fuNiches integrates functionality from fundamental R packages such as hypervolume, vegan, Boruta, and the tidyverse suite, offering a comprehensive workflow from data preparation to detailed report generation.